 We piled into my dad’s truck and made our way slowly back to my parents’ home.
 They also had no power, which, in the country, means no water either.
 So, we put our frightened kids into bed coated with a dusting of fiberglass insulation and dirt and told them to go to sleep.
 After a long while, they did.

 The adults however, could not sleep.
 We were all too stunned.
-My dad spent the night getting his generator up and running.
+My dad spent the night getting his generator for power outages up and running.
 Mitch spent the night ill from shock.

 The Next Morning